 In environments where regulatory approvals or customer contracts mandate compliance to standards, QMS provides a vital tool for managing incremental failures and errors.
 Changes to supply chains can be a daily routine for manufacturing companies.
 Yet small changes at the component level can affect end-product recyclability or require that hazards be included on Safety Data Sheets.
 Changes at that level can also affect compliance to mandated standards like RoHS, WEEE, and REACH that are captured on product labels.

 By requiring ISO 13485 support, the FDA has baked quality standards into medical device approvals.
-That means that implementation of a QMS system is no longer optional for device manufacturers—they now must address the requirement before releasing a product or risk regulatory action on an audit.
+That means that implementation of a QMS system is no longer optional for device manufacturers—they now must address the requirement before releasing a product or risk regulatory action during auditing.

 Every day, formally or informally, customers tell companies what they want and need.
-The most successful companies recognize this routine feedback in a structured way through requirements management systems.
+The most successful companies recognize this routine feedback in a structured way through requirements management systems and informed decision making.
 These systems sift through informal feedback from sales, marketing, and support teams, as well as formal specifications defined in RFPs, regulations, and other materials.
 The framework creates a way to document, analyze, and prioritize what stakeholders expect and is critically important to informing future product roadmaps.